Community Engagement

 Empowering Advocates

-The Civic Engagement Program engages and empowers the community to be advocates for people facing poverty by:
+Our Customer Advocate initiative engages and empowers the community to be advocates for people struggling with limited financial resources by:

 • Increasing awareness of the complex issues that make it challenging for some neighbors to make ends meet